 It's easy.
 Just come in to our new modern facility relax in comfy reclining chairs while you donate LIFE-GIVING PLASMA.
 You will earn \$7 for your first plasma donation and \$9 for your second donation within the same week...AND we will give you a free physical exam and over \$60 worth of free lab tests.
-PLUS We Will Give You an Additional \$4 If you bring this ad with you.

-(offer applicable to first time donors only!)
+PLUS We Will Give You an Additional \$4 If you bring this ad with you. '(offer applicable to first time donors only!)
 For more information call 234-6010 or come by515 Lincolnway West Bring your I.D.

-AMERICAN PLASMA SYSTEMS

-A National Concern Dedicated to Extending the Lives of Others Tues and Sat 8am-5pm

-Wed and Fri 9am-5pm
+AMERICAN PLASMA SYSTEMS A National Concern Dedicated to Extending the Lives of Others Tues and Sat 8am-5pm Wed and Fri 9am-5pm

-Well-dressed men Jim Herr and Chris Pomasl, Glee Club singers, which filled the hall.
+Well-dressed men vocalize during Friday night's concert in Washington Hall.
+Over 100 Glee Club alumni were in the audience, Jim Herr and Chris Pomasl, Glee Club singers, which filled the ball.